 What is mitral valve disease?

-The mitral valve allows the blood to pass from the left atrium to the left ventricle, and closes when the ventricle is full to prevent backflow.
+The mitral valve allows the blood to pass from the left atrium to the left ventricle, and closes when the ventricle is full to prevent backflow into the lungs.

-Mitral valve disease is where the valve does not open properly or is narrowed, or does not close properly.
-This causes pressure on the heart and lungs, causing symptoms of palpitations, breathlessness and dizziness.
+Mitral valve disease is where the valve does not open properly and is narrowed, or does not close properly.
+This causes an increased pressure in the heart and lungs, causing symptoms of palpitations, breathlessness and tiredness.
 If left untreated, it can lead to heart failure because the heart can no longer pump enough blood around the body.

 For an accurate mitral valve disease diagnosis, the consultant will perform tests like:

-Surgery is required to either replace or mend the mitral valve in the heart.
+Surgery is required to either replace or mend the mitral valve in the heart and can be performed by sternotomy or by keyhole.

 The surgery will definitely improve your quality of life by relieving breathlessness and chest pain and increase your energy levels.